Melatonin is a Hormone

 4. Melatonin is the cue for the breeding season in animals.

-So far you might be thinking, “okay, okay, I hear you but I like my more peaceful bedtimes since starting melatonin with my child and I trust my supplier/brand of vitamins.”
+So far, you might be thinking, “okay, okay, I hear you but I like my more peaceful bedtimes since starting melatonin with my child, and I trust my supplier/brand of vitamins.”
 Perhaps these next two items will change your mind.
-As described above, when you are exposed to light, the melatonin signal turns off.
-When you are exposed to darkness the melatonin signal turns on.
+As described above, when your child is exposed to light, the melatonin signal turns off.
+When your child is exposed to darkness at night, the melatonin signal turns on.
 This is how seasonally breeding mammals are able to tell when to mate — melatonin is a seasonal timekeeper.
 In sheep, short days/long nights are the cue for melatonin to turn on the reproductive hormones and stimulate breeding.
 Something similar happens in hamsters and horses, which are long-day breeders.
 So, how does this relate to humans?
 We don’t know.
 Humans are exposed to so much artificial light that it’s hard to determine whether there is a seasonality to our breeding patterns (some old studies suggest there is such a pattern with a spring peak, but there isn’t a scientific consensus either way).
 There are melatonin receptors all over the human body, including in the testes and ovaries, but we don’t really know how melatonin interacts with human reproductive hormones.

 5. Melatonin was once developed as a human contraceptive.